 All occasion greeting cards for St. Jude's Ranch for Abandoned and Abused Children, Nevada.

-LCWC members participate in an ongoing collection of toiletries and personal care items for victims of Domestic Violence.
-We have taken these items to the Glendale YWCA Domestic Violence Shelter.
+LCWC members participate in an ongoing collection of toiletries and personal care items for victims of Domestic Violence and homeless shelter programs.
+We have taken toiletry items to The Crossroads Program for special women recently released from prison or jail (San Gabriel Valley, CA).
+We have also taken items to the Union Rescue Mission Shower program and to the Glendale YWCA Domestic Violence Shelter.
 The YWCA Glendale has an 85 yr history of serving women and children in the community.
 Each year, they provide case management services to over 500 women, and provide shelter, food, clothing and basic necessities to approximately 50 families who are victims of domestic violence.
-We have also taken toiletry items to The Crossroads Program for special women recently released from prison or jail (San Gabriel Valley, CA)

 BLANKETS & TOWELS FOR ANIMAL SHELTERS